Background and Location

 Which airlines fly to Florida from Gatwick Airport?

-If you choose to fly direct then flights are available with the following airlines;
+If you have chosen to fly indirect, via one of the airlines hub airports, then flights are usually available with the following airlines;

 The North Terminal is the newer of the two terminal buildings althought the amount of invest and expansion of the years makes it hard to distinguish between the two.